Nandopsis tetracanthus – Cuban Cichlid

 Depending on the temperature and the like, the eggs hatch about 48 hours after spawning.
 The young fish then continue to feed on their egg yolk sac.
 They can swim freely for five days after hatching.

 You can feed the fry with freshly hatched brine shrimp.
 As soon as they are slightly larger, you give them larger, suitable food.
 They are not really picky eaters but they do need strong food to grow well.
-They grow fairly quickly, after about four months they are five to eight centimetres in size.
+They grow fairly quickly, after about four months they are five to eight centimeters in size.

 The Cuban Cichlid can be a centrepiece in your aquarium.
 With the correct setup of the aquarium and suitable fish, they are real eye-catchers.
 You have to take into account that they grow quite large and defend quite aggressively during spawning and care of young.
 Keep them only with either smaller species or other large robust species.